mediaexplorer74/Deepseek/README.md

 - OpenRouter.AI API key needs to be hardcoded into "AIDialog.xaml.cs" (no settings yet!)

 # How-to use this extension
+- Try Tools-Settings to set Model and Api key
-- Use Tools - Invoke ShowAIDialogCommand to open AI Assistant dialog window
+- Use View - Other windows - Chat Window to open AI Assistant chat window
 - ENter your query and press Send query button
 - Wait some result 5-30 sec
-- Paste response in/at main code editor area
+- Somewhere somhow it works ;)

 ## How to register your API key & use Deepseek-VS
 - Go to [OpenRouter AI](https://openrouter.ai) site